 Option 2: Loose Chevron Pattern

 Once I pivoted to paint directly on the terra cotta, I found a sort of loose chevron pattern that I liked.
-I used Frogtape (also a giveaway at Haven!) to provide guidelines for the dashes.
+I didn’t have any stencils so I used Frogtape (also a giveaway at Haven!) to provide guidelines for the dashes.
 You can try different sizes.
 Since my pot was on the smaller side, I did dashes of bout 1 inch.

 The paint applies really easily.
 You can be more precise and find a stencil, but I wanted to try free hand.